Palamariuk/mmds-project/README.md

-# Wiki Article Analysis Pipeline: Bot Detection
+# Wiki Edit Events Analysis Pipeline: Bot Detection

-This project implements a real-time data pipeline for reading and analyzing Wikipedia articles using the Wikipedia API, Kafka, and Apache Spark.
+This project implements a real-time data pipeline for reading and analyzing Wikipedia edit events using the Wikipedia API, Kafka, and Apache Spark.
 A **Bloom filter** is employed to identify whether an edit was made by a bot or a human contributor efficiently and in real-time.

 ---